Employer Wants Termination During Sick Leave

 This feels threatening.
 You are sick, vulnerable, and must now also defend your job.
 The stress this causes does not help your recovery.

-But there is good news: during the first two years of illness, a dismissal prohibition applies.
-Your employer cannot simply dismiss you.
-And if a settlement agreement is put on the table, you often have a strong negotiating position - depending on your file and situation.
+Important: during the first two years of sick leave, a dismissal prohibition applies.
+Your employer cannot simply dismiss you due to sick leave.
+However, there are exceptions that are more nuanced than often thought.
+And if a settlement agreement is put on the table, your negotiating position strongly depends on your specific situation, file, and the legitimacy of your sick leave claim.

 It is crucial to know what your rights are, and what the risks are of signing too quickly.